progit/progit/de/03-git-branching/01-chapter3.markdown

 <!--If you want to use a merge tool other than the default (Git chose `opendiff` for me in this case because I ran the command on a Mac), you can see all the supported tools listed at the top after “merge tool candidates”.
 Type the name of the tool you’d rather use.
 In Chapter 7, we’ll discuss how you can change this default value for your environment.-->

-Wenn du ein anderes Tool anstelle des Standardwerkzeug für ein 'merge' verwenden möchtest (Git verwendet in meinem Fall `opendiff`, da ich auf einem Mac arbeite), dann kannst du alle unterstützten Werkzeuge oben - neben "merge tool candidates" - aufgelistet sehen.
+Wenn du ein anderes Tool anstelle des Standardwerkzeug für ein 'merge' verwenden möchtest (Git verwendet in meinem Fall `opendiff`, da ich auf einem Mac arbeite), dann kannst du alle unterstützten Werkzeuge oben – neben „merge tool candidates“ – aufgelistet sehen.
 Tippe einfach den Namen deines gewünschten Werkzeugs ein.
 In Kapitel 7 besprechen wir, wie du diesen Standardwert in deiner Umgebung dauerhaft ändern kannst.

 <!--After you exit the merge tool, Git asks you if the merge was successful.
 If you tell the script that it was, it stages the file to mark it as resolved for you.-->